lfoppiano/software_mentions_client/Readme.md

 ## Configuration

-By default, the concurreny of the parallelized calls to a service is `8`.
+By default, the concurrency of the parallelized calls to a service is `8`.
 This parameter can be changed in the configuration file `config.json`.

 Other important configuration parameter are the URL of the Software mention recognition web service `software_mention_url`, the optional URL of a DataStet server if used `dataset_mention_url`, the MongoDb instance information if you wish to load the produced annotations in MongoDB.